(click on a name for a bio)

 Erin Thomas

 Erin is a lifelong musician and has studied piano, violin, voice, and gamelan.
-She is an active performer and charter member of Gamelan Galak Tika, a Balinese gamelan orchestra in residence at MIT, currently in its 31st season.
-As a member of Galak Tika, Erin has performed throughout New England, at Lincoln Center and Carnegie Hall, and in Bali, Indonesia.
-She also plays gender wayang, a type of Balinese chamber ensemble that traditionally accompanies Balinese shadow puppet plays and ceremonies.
+She is an active performer and charter member of Gamelan Galak Tika, a Balinese gamelan orchestra in residence at MIT, and with them has performed throughout New England, at Lincoln Center and Carnegie Hall, and in Bali, Indonesia.
 She supports many nonprofits as a volunteer and occasional fundraiser, including Blue Heron, Cambridge Youth Gamelan, Dana-Farber Cancer Institute, and Food Link.
-Erin lives with her family in Arlington.
+Erin lives with her family in Arlington, where she maintains the family garden in a way she hopes would make LexFarm proud.

 Mariel Vandersteel